 That program was known as Prisoners' Legal Services (PLS) and students were placed with PLS for the next approximately thirty years.
 The students and faculty were instrumental in establishing formal grievance procedures for inmate statewide.
 Inmates even began to sit as voting members on committees.
 Supervising attorney Lanny Walter added, "The only problem was that if they voted wrong on a committee, they might very well get transferred to a worse prison."
 "But then we'd defend their first amendment rights."

 The 1980s brought major steps in the evolution of the Clinic.
 Professor Joseph Baum '72 became the Director of the Clinic in 1981 and served in that role until 1990.
 The Litigation Clinic was established in 1981 to represent clients on several kinds of cases, including divorce, unemployment, mortgage foreclosures and bankruptcies.
-The Litigation Clinic now represents clients in unemployment insurance benefit cases.

 In some cases, students have not only worked within the legal system, they've made law.
 The Civil Rights and Disabilities Law Project, established in 1983, made case law in Russman v.
 Sobol, which determined that public schools could enter religious schools to provide special education services.
 It helped David Glass '95 sue the New York Board of Law Examiners to obtain four days instead of two to complete the bar exam due to his severe dyslexia.